 One of the first places these stresses are relieved is in the concrete.
 Here the one thing that makes concrete valuable, its strength, is its greatest weakness.
 Because the concrete cannot flex, it must crack.
 These cracks show up in a variety of widths and directions.
 I often see elevation variances where one side of the crack is higher than the other.
 Structural cracks can become tripping hazards when the height variance becomes too high or the crack spreads too wide.

-These cracks can be repaired several ways.
+There are several ways to repair these cracks.
 In my specifications, I recommend repairing them based on the facility’s usage.
 If a crack is ¼ inch wide and in an industrial environment where heavy forklift or vehicle traffic will be going over the crack, I recommend chasing the crack with a wider blade and filling the crack with a high-strength repair material.
 This keeps the smaller cracks along the edge of the larger crack from spreading.

 This method works well, but often highlights the cracking.
 When we find a ¼ inch wide crack in a retail environment where light cart traffic and foot traffic are typical, I ask the contractor to clean the crack and inject filler (color matched to the surrounding concrete) into the space without chasing the crack.
 This method typically stops the crack from getting larger or spreading in the light traffic environment, without calling attention to the crack.

-The third most common type of cracking, and the one that seems to frustrate customers the most, is called “craze cracking.”
-Often referred to as “alligator skin cracking” or “map cracking,” it’s purely aesthetic.
+“Craze cracking” is the third most common type of cracking, and the one that seems to frustrate customers the most.
+This crack is purely aesthetic.
+Some call it “alligator skin cracking” or map cracking.”
 It only affects the surface skin of the concrete without creating any structural issues.

 This type of cracking typically covers a large area and has very fine veins in the surface.
-It is caused by the concrete’s skin drying faster than the inside of the slab and trapped moisture underneath causes it to flex.
-This usually occurs when dry, hot or windy conditions occur while a slab is being placed.
+The concrete’s skin drying faster than the inside of the slab caused this.
+In turn the moisture trapped underneath results in its flex.
+This usually occurs when dry, hot or windy conditions occur during the placement of a slab.